-Advancing Access is a partnership between 24 leading universities working with schools and colleges to support students' progression to leading universities.
+Advancing Access is a partnership between 24 Russell Group universities working with schools and colleges to support students' progression to Russell Group universities.
 We do this by providing free high-quality resources, online and offline CPD conferences, CPD sessions delivered in schools and colleges and a regularly updated blog.
 We support teachers and careers advisers to guide young people who are making their key stage 4, key stage 5 and university choices.

 Background to Advancing Access